-Why should we care about sustainable travel?
+Why should we care about sustainable travel and responsible tourism?

 Modern day tourism arguably started in Victorian times.
 The upper middle class would embark on grand tours around Europe, particularly around Germany and Italy.
 There was a sudden interest in the great outdoors and beautiful landscapes.
 Unfortunately, education around protecting these spaces was mixed.
 You can find 200 year old graffiti carved into rocks in national parks.

 Skip forward to today and the age of mass tourism.
 Since all-inclusive vacation packages enabled international travel to be affordable for the working classes, the impacts of pollution, overtourism, environmental damage and impact on locals have been magnified.

 Overtourism has been defined by the World Tourism Organization (UNWTO) as “the impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor experiences in a negative way”.
 Places such as Venice, Santorini, Dubrovnik, Iceland, Machu Picchu, Maya Bay in Thailand are just a few of the places that suffer from overtourism.
 Phuket’s beach was called ‘plastic beach’ due to 2 tons of plastic on the shore!
 Phuket Green Day removes 2 tonnes of rubbish from beach and parklands (thephuketnews.com)

 Many of us are guilty of not learning any of the local languages when we travel, as we perceive that “everyone speaks English anyway” and do not attempt to find out about the local culture or really engage with it when we are there.